pmonks/futbot/README.md

 Currently the bot is only distributed in source form, so regardless of how you intend to deploy it, you'll need to clone this repository locally.

+Before running the code, you'll need to generate a git info EDN file, by running `clj -Agit-info-edn` (this only needs to be done once).

 #### Direct Execution

 1. Either set environment variables as described in the default [`config.edn` file](https://github.com/pmonks/futbot/blob/main/resources/config.edn), or copy that file somewhere else and hardcode the values in the file directly.